groonga/groonga/doc/source/reference/commands/suggest.rst

     ``0.2``

 ``prefix_search``
-  It specifies whether optional prefix search is used or not in completion.
+  Specifies whether optional prefix search is used or not in completion.

   Here are available values: